} else { }

 Clinical Features

-Patients presenting with more widespread colonic involvement are more likely to experience bloody diarrhoea with clinical features of dehydration and electrolyte imbalance.
-Systemic symptoms also include malaise, anorexia, and low-grade pyrexia.
+Patients presenting with more widespread colonic involvement may develop clinical features of dehydration or systemic symptoms such as malaise, anorexia, or low-grade pyrexia.

 Disease Grading

-The severity of an exacerbation can be graded using the Truelove and Witt criteria (Table 2).
+The severity of an Ulcerative Colitis exacerbation can be graded using the Truelove and Witt criteria (Table 2).
 The severity degree is based on the presence of any one of the criteria:

 Criteria Mild Moderate Severe